 If a minor wishes to undergo an abortion, she must first have the consent of a parent.

-The choice for an unwanted pregnancy is a difficult one.
-Your choice deserves support, no matter what.
+Deciding how to proceed with an unwanted pregnancy can be difficult.
+But your choice deserves support, no matter what.

-Ultimately, you’re the only one who knows what’s best for you and for your baby.
+You’re the only one who knows what’s best for you and for your baby.
 No one should ever push you into making a decision that you don’t feel is right, nor judge you for the decision you make.